thu-tram/mangg-may-tinh/transport/tcp-design.md

 <img width="900px" src="/assets/transport/3-033-fast-retransmit2.png">

-If packet 5 is lost, the acks might say ``up to 4'', then ``up to 4, plus 6'', then ``up to 4, plus 6, 7'', then ``up to 4, plus 6, 7, 8.''
+If packet 5 is lost, the acks might say "up to 4", then "up to 4, plus 6", then "up to 4, plus 6, 7", then "up to 4, plus 6, 7, 8."
 At this point, if K=3, then K packets after 5 have been acked, so we can declare that packet 5 is lost.

 If we use cumulative acks, this strategy can be more ambiguous.
-If packet 5 is lost, then the acks might say ``up to 4'' (acking 4), ``up to 4'' (acking 6), ``up to 4'' (acking 7), ``up to 4'' (acking 8).
+If packet 5 is lost, then the acks might say "up to 4" (acking 4), "up to 4" (acking 6), "up to 4" (acking 7), "up to 4" (acking 8).
 The sender is seeing **duplicate acks** because of the gap in consecutive packets.
 If K=3, then we can declare packet 5 lost after receiving 3 duplicate packets (corresponding to 3 more packets acked after the gap), for a total of 4 duplicates.

 <img width="900px" src="/assets/transport/3-034-fast-retransmit3.png">